 Cherry harvest: For sweet cherries, mid-June through late July.
 For tart cherries, mid-July through late July.

 Located on Wisconsin’s western border with Minnesota, Rush River Produce has 14 varieties of blueberries, along with currants and gooseberries the first three weeks of the season.
 At this family operation in Maiden Rock, owners Terry and John Cuddy say, “We provide the boxes, you take home the harvest.”

 Blueberry harvest: Typically early July through mid-August in Wisconsin.

-In addition to 30 varieties of the fall favorite in the name, Apple Holler in Sturtevant offers pick-your-own peaches, pears and pumpkins.
+In addition to 30 varieties of apples, Apple Holler in Sturtevant offers pick-your-own peaches, pears and pumpkins.
 This year-round destination in southeastern Wisconsin also boasts a seasonal flower market, restaurant and dinner theater, gift shop, barnyard animals, and hay wagon and sleigh rides.

 More pick-your-own apples: Take a drive Up North to Apple Hill Orchard in Bayfield, which offers pick-your-own apples, cherries, pears and plums.
 Plan your visit around the Bayfield Apple Festival in October.

 Apple harvest: Starting as early as mid-July and ending as late as mid-October in Wisconsin.